-The corps of Olsufiev will, as a result, have only 4 fatigue points left.
+The corps of Olsufiev will, as a result, have only 4 fatique points left.

 The corps of Lannes has more than 4 fatigue points and must therefore suffer the loss of 1 strength point.
-Victory points are increased
+Victory points are increased by 1.